-- .01 Travelers may receive an advance payment not to exceed 80% of estimated travel expense Direct fixed expenses such as mileage, airline tickets, registrations, memberships, and materials needed for meetings may be excluded when calculating a travel advance.
-This advance shall be considered a loan from the College to the individual. - .02 Before travel arrangements are made, a purchase requisition must be approved at least two weeks prior to departure, except in case of an emergency.
+.01 Travelers may receive an advance payment not to exceed 80% of estimated travel expense for travel of three days or less.
+If travel is for more than four (4) days, they may receive 90% of estimated travel expenses.
+Direct fixed expenses such as mileage, airline tickets, registrations, memberships, and materials needed for meetings may be excluded when calculating a travel advance.
+This advance shall be considered a loan from the College to the individual.